BLM sets up student relief fund as loan forgiveness stalls

 The Black Lives Matter Global Network Foundation launched a new relief fund Monday aimed at Black college students, alumni and dropouts overburdened by mounting education costs and the student loan debt crisis.

-The BLM foundation’s Student Solidarity Fund is an expansion of a previous initiative it started last year as millions of Americans struggled to make ends meet amid economic uncertainty in the coronavirus pandemic.
+The Student Solidarity Fund expands a previous initiative the foundation started last year as millions of Americans struggled to make ends meet amid economic uncertainty during the coronavirus pandemic.
 This time the foundation said it intends to use philanthropic dollars to draw attention to issues of economic injustice, especially while a proposed federal student debt forgiveness plan is held up by litigation from opponents.

 “The fact of the matter is that Black people who work to get an education are struggling right now,” BLM foundation board chair Cicley Gay said.
 “We recognize that we can’t build a world of true liberation without the brilliance of Black people who are committed to furthering their education.”